brandongillett/Space-Invaders-Game/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The purpose of this project was to get an in-depth understanding of object-oriented programming in Python as well as using pip packages such as pygame to render game models and register keystrokes.
-This was definitely not the hardest project I have taken on, but never the less, this was quite challenging, even with walkthroughs taught by my professor during lectures.
+Space Invaders was developed as part of a Python lecture, where the ultimate challenge was to create a game using the powerful Pygame package.
+This project served as an opportunity to explore the realm of game development while honing skills in rendering game models and handling user input.

+The game revolves around defending the planet from invading alien forces by maneuvering a spaceship and shooting down the relentless invaders.
+By building this game, I gained hands-on experience in high-level programming languages like Python and witnessed firsthand the simplicity and effectiveness of game rendering in such environments.
 ## 🏁 Getting Started <a name = "getting_started"></a>
 All you will need to get started is an updated version of Python3.